PIE does not apply to commercial evictions, but CPA might

 Professional help is essential

 Whether you are a commercial tenant or landlord, it’s important to have a carefully drafted lease that includes all your requirements and conditions.
 If both parties know exactly who is responsible for what, conflict is less likely to occur.
 This includes the terms of renewal, which are often left open-ended in commercial leases and can be a cause for dispute as the end of the lease period draws near.
-Cape Town Eviction Attorneys, Simon Dippenaar & Associates, Inc. in Cape Town law firm of evictions specialists with extensive experience in property law (now serving Gauteng and Kwazulu Natal).
+Cape Town Eviction Attorneys, Simon Dippenaar & Associates, Inc. in Cape Town law firm of eviction specialists with extensive experience in property law (now serving Gauteng and Kwazulu Natal).
 They can ensure your lease is a sound business contract that will protect you, landlord or tenant.
-Contact Simon on 086 099 5146 or email email@example.com.
+Contact Simon on 086 099 5146 or email firstname.lastname@example.org.